mecha-cms/x.panel/README.md

 Start
 -----

+ - Make sure you have uploaded the required extensions and plugins.
  - Upload the `panel` folder to `lot\extend` folder.
  - Create a page file in `engine\lot\user` as your user data: